ceph/ceph-ansible/README-MULTISITE.md

 A group of 1 or more RGWs can be grouped into a **zone**.\
 A group of 1 or more zones can be grouped into a **zonegroup**.\
 A group of 1 or more zonegroups can be grouped into a **realm**.\
-A Ceph **cluster** in multisite has 1 or more rgws that use the same backend OSDs.\
+A Ceph **cluster** in multisite has 1 or more rgws that use the same backend OSDs.

-There can be mutliple clusters in one realm, multiple realms in a single cluster, or multiple realms over multiple clusters.
+There can be multiple clusters in one realm, multiple realms in a single cluster, or multiple realms over multiple clusters.

 ### RGW Realms